Fighter Interception Development Unit RAF: Initial combat success

 On the night of the 22/23 July 1940, they achieved the first aircraft-interception radar kill in history.
 A Blenheim Mk IF flown by Flying Officer G. Ashfield, with a crew of Pilot Officer G.E.
 Morris (Observer) and Sergeant R.H.
 Leyland (AI radar operator), patrolled the Sussex coast at 10000 ft.
 They were directed to a possible intercept by the controller at Poling Chain Home radar station who reported an incoming raid.
 Sgt.
 Leyland reported a response on the AI at a range of 8,000 feet and presently P/O Morris made a visual sighting of a Dornier Do 17 to port and below the Blenheim.
 Ashfield closed the distance to 400 feet and then opened fire.
 Strikes were observed on fuselage and engines, the Dornier lurched to starboard and fell away, 5 miles south of Bognor Regis.
 The aircraft, a Dornier 17Z of 2 Staffel, Kampfgeschwader 3, crashed into the sea and the crew was later rescued.
 The Blenheim was so close to the Dornier during the attack that the cockpit perspex was covered in oil, resulting in Ashfield losing control and the Blenheim flipping onto its back.
 He was able to regain control of the Blenheim at an altitude of 700 feet and landed at Tangmere just after midnight.

-The unit was later also equipped with the Hawker Hurricane and were the first unit to receive the new Bristol Beaufighter (on 12 August 1940), still stationed at RAF Tangmere.
+The unit was later also equipped with the Hurricane and were the first unit to receive the new Beaufighter (on 12 August 1940), still stationed at RAF Tangmere.
 Between 1940 and June 1944, some 21 victories were claimed by the FIU.

 A FIU detachment was at RAF Newchurch to complement No. 150 Wing RAF with the Hawker Tempest V, where it tested Monica radar (known officially by the RAF as ARI 5664 and by the US military, as AN/APS 13), a range-determining, tail warning system, for night use.
 This special flight of Tempest V fighters was formed to counter the V-1 "Flying bombs" which had begun falling on south-east England.
-The flight operated mainly by night and claimed 86 ½ V-1s destroyed before being absorbed into No. 501 Squadron RAF.
+The flight operated mainly by night and claimed 86 ½ V-1s destroyed before being absorbed into 501 Squadron.
 The FIU's Squadron Leader Joseph Berry claimed 52 V-1s to become the RAF's top scorer against the flying bombs.